Setting up GavelGrow for family law firms.

 Contact rate (% of leads reached)

-If off-target: Below 80% means missed-call recovery is misconfigured or the front desk is dropping calls.
+If off-target: If contact rate is not approaching full coverage, missed-call recovery is misconfigured or the front desk is dropping calls.
 Audit the call routing schedule first.

 Lead-to-consultation rate

-If off-target: If under 40%, intake is failing on tone or speed.
-The missed-call SMS template specifically tends to be the culprit — re-read it as a lead in distress.
+If off-target: If conversion is trending down, intake is usually failing on tone or speed.
+The missed-call SMS template tends to be the culprit — re-read it as a lead in distress.

 Consultation-to-signed-case rate

-If off-target: This is mostly a sales metric, not a marketing one.
-But if attorneys see it falling, the lead quality from a specific source may be the issue — segment conversion by source.
+If off-target: If attorneys see this trending down, the lead quality from a specific source may be the issue — segment conversion by source.

 Referral source attribution coverage

-Target: 95%+ of leads with a captured referral source
+Target: Aim for full coverage; leads without a captured referral source break downstream attribution analysis

-If off-target: If under 90%, the referral-source field is not required on every form path.
+If off-target: If coverage is not approaching full, the referral-source field is not required on every form path.
 Fix this before running any partner attribution analysis.

 Top-10 referrer concentration